AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

 To make it easier to run the docker container, we will set a bunch of environmental variables.

-At first let's check the RCP path
+At first let's check the RCP path:
 ```
     ls -l /dev/ttyACM*
 ```

-And set `RCP_PATH` variable, for example `/dev/ttyACM0`
+And set `RCP_PATH` variable, for example `/dev/ttyACM0`:
 ```
     RCP_PATH='/dev/ttyACM0'
 ```

-Now we will set variables related to LwM2M server and credentials:
+Now we will set variables related to LwM2M server and credentials.

-0. Server URI (e.g. {{ coiote_server }})
+0. Server URI (e.g. {{ coiote_server }}):
 ```
     SERVER_URI='{{ coiote_server }}'
 ```

-0. Endpoint name (it will also be used as an DTLS Identity)
+0. Endpoint name (it will also be used as an DTLS Identity):
 ```
     ENDPOINT_NAME='<your endpoint name>'
 ```

-0. Pre-shared key
+0. Pre-shared key:
 ```
     PSK='<your PSK>'
 ```

 ## Run docker container

-Before you run docker container you need to add `ip6table_filter` module to Linux Kernel
+Before you run docker container you need to add `ip6table_filter` module to Linux Kernel:
 ```
     sudo modprobe ip6table_filter
 ```

-After that you can run your image in a new container
+After that you can run your image in a new container:
 ```
     docker run --sysctl "net.ipv6.conf.all.disable_ipv6=0 net.ipv4.conf.all.forwarding=1 net.ipv6.conf.all.forwarding=1" -p 8080:80 -p 8081:8081 --dns=127.0.0.1 -it --volume $RCP_PATH:$RCP_PATH --privileged -e DNS64_ONLY=1 -e EP=$ENDPOINT_NAME -e PSK=$PSK -e SERVER_HOST=$SERVER_URI avsystem/svetovid-with-otbr --radio-url spinel+hdlc+uart://$RCP_PATH
 ```